-Politically where one party is in favour of the implementation of UCC and other parties are against the formation of it.
-Socially some people who have knowledge they can analyse the future consequences but illiterate people cannot.
+Politically where one party is in favor of the implementation of UCC and other parties are against the formation of it.
+Socially some people who have the knowledge they can analyze the future consequences but illiterate people cannot.
 And religiously there is dangerous division in the ideologies between Hindus and Muslims and other minorities.
-The question is why the common civil law should be seen as a transgression into any one religion when it is in fact the unification of all laws?
+The question is why the common civil law should be seen as a transgression into any one religion when it is, in fact, the unification of all laws?
 And do fundamental rights of liberty and equality take precedence over the right of a religion to manage its own affair?

 MEANING OF UNIFORM CIVIL CODE-